 The Five Waters of The Body

-In the human body, water is expressed in five distinct ways known as the five types of kapha. .
+In the human body, water is expressed in five distinct ways, known as the five types of kapha.
 The water that protects the mouth against the actions of chewing and against the enzyme that begins the breakdown of carbohydrate (salivary amylase) is called bodhaka kapha.
-Bodhaka kapha is the salivary fluid and also the mucous membrane secretions of the lips, checks and pharynx.
+Bodhaka kapha is the salivary fluid, and also the mucous membrane secretions of the lips, checks, and pharynx.
 The water that protects the mucous membranes of our stomach against the acids that aid digestion is called kledaka kapha.
-The water that stablizes the flow of neurological impulses and protects the nerves of the brain is called tarpaka kapha.
+The water that stabilizes the flow of neurological impulses and protects the nerves of the brain is called tarpaka kapha.
 The water that protects the joints from the friction of motion is called sleshaka kapha.
-Sleshaka kapha is found in the synovial fluid that moistens joint surfaces and in the burse that allow tendons to glide smoothly over each other.
-The water that protects the respiratory system from the movement of breath (A drying process) is called avalambaka kapha.
-Avalambaka kapha keeps the mucous membranes of the bronchi and lungs healthy and also provides the fluids that support the pleura and pericardium. .
+Sleshaka kapha is found in the synovial fluid that moistens joint surfaces, and in the bursae that allow tendons to glide smoothly over each other.
+The water that protects the respiratory system from the movement of breath (a drying process) is called avalambaka kapha.
+Avalambaka kapha keeps the mucous membranes of the bronchi and lungs healthy and also provides the fluids that support the pleura and pericardium.

 Water and the Kapha Dosha

 The kapha dosha contains both water and earth.
 It is water that is responsible for most of the protective and healing aspects of the kapha dosha.
 As water is the foundation for earth in the body (water supports earth’s heavy, stable qualities) an increase in the qualities of water will result in weight gain and sluggishness.